Over the years, how we explore potential marketplaces has changed as more customers choose to shop online rather than in-person.

 Look at the star rating in the example above.
 That could be the social proof needed to get a potential customer to click.

-A new addition to the this schema type is the Price Drop rich result, which can alert searchers to a price change if you specify a price with the Offer property.
+This schema type can also produce a Price Drop rich result which alerts searchers to a price change if you specify a price with the Offer property.
 Google analyzes the “historical average of your product’s pricing” to calculate the price drop.

 (Image Source: Google Search Central)